leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can corneal infection be passed down from parents?

 ## intent: cornealinfection-symptoms_signs-cornearefractive
-- What are the complications of corneal infection?
+- What are the symptoms and signs of corneal infection?
-- What are the issues associated with corneal infection?
-- What problems can corneal infection lead to?
+- What does corneal infection look like?
-- What are the implications of corneal infection?
-- Can corneal infection cause difficulties seeing?
-- Can corneal infection lead to visual problems?
+- How is corneal infection supposed to look like?
-- Can corneal infection cause problems?
-- Is corneal infection serious?
-- Is corneal infection dangerous?
-- Is corneal infection sight threatening?
+- How does corneal infection normally look like?
-- Will corneal infection cause blindness?
+- How does corneal infection present?
-- Will I become blind because of corneal infection?
+- How do I know if I have corneal infection?
-- Can I still see if I have corneal infection?
+- What will I experience if I have corneal infection?
-- Can corneal infection spoil my vision?
-- Can corneal infection ruin my vision?
-- Can corneal infection cause atigmatism?
+- What do people with corneal infection experience?
+- How does the doctor know I have corneal infection?
-- Can corneal infection cause myopia?
+- How is a diagnosis of corneal infection made?
-- Can corneal infection cause corneal ulcer?
+- How many eyes does corneal infection affect?
-- Can my cornea perforate because of corneal infection?
-- Can corneal infection cause irreversible vision loss?
+- Can corneal infection affect both eyes?
-- Can my cornea melt because of corneal infection?
-- Will corneal infection cause scarring?
+- Is corneal infection bilateral?

 ## intent: cornealinfection-symptoms_signs-cornearefractive_62
 - What are the complications of corneal infection?